Stigma and Mental Health Recovery: Nobody Signs Your Cast

 Sign my damn cast already!

 You know what I want?
-I want the general public to have the intelligence and the courage to donate to organizations like the National Alliance on Mental Illness (NAMI), National Institute for Mental Health (NIMH), or the National Eating Disorders Association (NEDA).
+I want the general public to have the intelligence and the courage to donate to organizations like the National Alliance on Mental Illness (NAMI), or the National Institute for Mental Health (NIMH).
 If research on mental illness was on par with diseases like cancer and heart disease, we would have better treatments that significantly improve patient outcomes.
 We would have community mental health centers that could afford to provide top-quality care to those with chronic mental illnesses.
 We could have dedicated mental health sections of Emergency Departments that treat mental health emergencies without the use of locked rooms with cameras and burly guards and police officers – all inhumane things that make an acute mental health emergency worse.
 We could educate the public so that we can have the opportunity to treat mental illness before it becomes a crisis.

 I want the general public to acknowledge their own suffering from mental illness – and to stop living in denial.
 According to the National Alliance on Mental Illness, 43.8 million Americans (1 in 5) experience mental illness in a given year.
 Sixty-percent of those that have a mental illness will not get treatment for it.
 Your brothers and sisters in this country should not be ashamed to seek treatment because you were scared, refused to stand with them, and ostracized them for contracting diseases through no fault of their own.